Hilda Leyel: Honors and retirement

 Leyel was a fellow of the Royal Institution, and an officer of l'Académie française.
 She received the Palmes Académiques of France in 1924, for her work in supporting disabled service personnel and the work she did with the Society of Herbalists.

 She died in the Harley Street Nursing Home at 35 Weymouth Street in London on 15 April 1957.

+Books

+Leyal wrote several books as C. F. Leyal.